Title-chasing Verstappen pips Leclerc to Japanese GP pole

 "I hope it's going to be the same tomorrow in the race because we do need a perfect race to be able to win it tomorrow."

+Verstappen and Norris had a close call in qualifying when the Dutchman nearly lost control of his car while on a slow lap at the final chicane as Norris raced up behind him.

-Verstappen and Norris nearly crashed in qualifying when the Dutchman suddenly darted left.
-The McLaren driver was forced onto the grass to avoid hitting the Red Bull, with the championship leader muttering "unbelievable" over his team.
+The McLaren driver was forced onto the grass to avoid hitting the Red Bull, with the championship leader muttering "unbelievable" over his team radio.

+Red Bull team principal Christian Horner told Sky Sports that there was "a gentleman's agreement" that drivers would file through the chicane one by one.

+Norris disagreed, telling the broadcaster that he thought Verstappen should have been penalised "for sure".

+"There's no rule on what you can do, but doing what he did is something that you cannot do," said the British driver.

-Verstappen later pinned the blame on Norris, saying he should have been "more respectful".
+Verstappen pinned the blame on Norris, saying he should have been "more respectful".

 "I don't think anyone is trying to pass into that last chicane, so basically by trying to pass me you create that kind of problem," said Verstappen.